SaltwaterFlashtail Whistler

 Overview

 Designed for predatory fish, this streamer features a long synthetic tail (often Flashabou), a bucktail collar, and dumbbell eyes.
 The body may include chenille or mylar tubing.
-Known for its flash and pulsing movement, it's a killer for warmwater and saltwater alike.
+Known for its flash and pulsing movement, it's proven for warmwater and saltwater alike.

 Materials